-Attach the four self-adhesive feet on the bottom of the device.
+Affix the rubber feet supplied to the marked areas on the underside of the device.
 Place your device on a solid, level base.

 The 19- inch cabinet installation

 Screw your device using the supplied brackets and screws into the cabinet.